XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 The installation steps mentioned below will allow you to set up RoboTutor as a standalone application without installing the RoboLauncher and RoboTransfer applications.

+**Note:**
+1. The installation instructions work for both Windows as well as Mac OS.
+2. Terminal in Mac OS is referred to as Command Prompt in Windows OS.
+3. Use batch scripts (.bat files) for Windows OS and shell scripts (.sh files) for Mac OS.

 ## Requirements
 1. Ensure you have _adb_ installed on your computer.
 You can [follow the steps in this helpful guide](https://www.androidpit.com/how-to-install-adb-and-fastboot).
 2. Connect your device to the computer via USB.